Coded Information Retrieval for Block-Structured DNA-Based Data Storage: Definitions and Preliminaries

 \end{lemma}

 Unlike single-strand retrieval, which was considered in e.g.~\cite{bar-lev2025cover, gruica2024geometry, boruchovsky2025making}, here we assume user data is organized into block-structured files.
-Let the set of information coupons be partitioned into two disjoint files $F_1$ and $F_2$, where
+Let the set of symbols be partitioned into $f \ge 2$ disjoint files $F_1, \ldots, F_f$, where $F_i$ has size $|F_i| = s_i \ge 1$ and $\sum_{i=1}^{f} s_i = k$.
+Each file must be recovered as an atomic unit.

+In this work we focus on the two-file case $f = 2$, which already exhibits the essential trade-off between the retrieval times of complementary files; the general multi-file case is discussed as an open direction in Section~\ref{sec:conclusion}.
+For $f = 2$ we write